c1492/retroarch-sound-downloader/README.md

 # retroarch-sound-downloader
 A simple bash script to add the sound assets to the Arch Linux Retroarch package

+Are the menu sounds broken for you?
+Is retroarch quiet even after enabling menu sounds?
+This script may fix that problem, without having to download all of the retroarch assets.

 Dependencies:
 * github-files-fetcher
 * bash